wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### CKS Exam Domains

-<a target="_blank" href="https://training.linuxfoundation.org/announcements/new-kubernetes-security-specialist-certification-to-help-professionals-demonstrate-expertise-in-securing-container-based-applications/">Coming November, 2020</a> (before the KubeCon North America conference): <a target="_blank" href="https://training.linuxfoundation.org/certification/certified-kubernetes-security-specialist/">CKS exam</a> is $300 for 2 hours.
+<a target="_blank" href="https://training.linuxfoundation.org/announcements/new-kubernetes-security-specialist-certification-to-help-professionals-demonstrate-expertise-in-securing-container-based-applications/">From November, 2020</a> the <a target="_blank" href="https://training.linuxfoundation.org/certification/certified-kubernetes-security-specialist/">CKS (Certified Kubernetes Security) exam</a> for those who hold a CKA certification.

-It's for those who hold a CKA certification.
+It is $300 for 2 hours:

 * 10% Cluster Setup - Best practice for configuration to control environment access, rights, and platform conformity.
 * 15% Cluster Hardening - to protect K8s API and utilize <a href="#RBAC">RBAC</a>